nicholaskajoh/ivy/README.md

 - Run `pip install -r requirements.txt` to install dependencies.

 ## Run
-- Create _.env_ from _.env.example_ in the project root and edit as appropriate.
+- Create a _.env_ file (based on _.env.example_) in the project's root directory and edit as appropriate.
 - Run `python -m  main`.

 ## Demo